CEED/libCEED/doc/papers/joss/paper.md

 # Performance Benchmarks

 The Center for Efficient Exascale Discretizations (CEED), part of the Exascale Computing Project (ECP) uses Benchmark Problems (BPs) to test and compare the performance of high-order finite element implementations [@Fischer2020scalability].
-In Fig. \ref{fig:Skylakeselfxsmm}, we analyze the performance of libCEED's LIBXSMM backend on a Poisson's problem.
-We measure performance over 20 iterations of unpreconditioned Conjugate Gradient (CG) and plot throughput, versus execution time per iteration, for different values of the polynomial degree $p$.
+We present here the performance of libCEED's LIBXSMM blocked backend on a 2x AMD EPYC 7452 (32-core) CPU 2.35GHz.
+In Fig. \ref{fig:NoetherxsmmBP1}, we measure performance over 20 iterations of unpreconditioned Conjugate Gradient (CG) for the mass operator and plot throughput, for different values of the polynomial degree $p$.
+In Fig. \ref{fig:NoetherxsmmBP3}, we show the measured performance to solve a Poisson's problem.
+For both problems the throughput is plotted versus execution time per iteration (on the left panel) and Finite Element points per compute node (on the right panel).
+For these tests, we use a 3D domain discretized with unstructured meshes.

+![\texttt{xsmm/blocked} backend on
+a 2x AMD EPYC 7452 (32-core) CPU 2.35GHz.\label{fig:NoetherxsmmBP1}](img/BP1.pdf)

-![\texttt{xsmm/serial} backend on a Skylake
+![\texttt{xsmm/blocked} backend on
-(2x Intel Xeon Platinum 8180M CPU 2.50GHz).\label{fig:Skylakeselfxsmm}](img/plot_libCEED_PETScBP3_cpuselfxsmmserial_N001_pn56_time.pdf)
+a 2x AMD EPYC 7452 (32-core) CPU 2.35GHz.\label{fig:NoetherxsmmBP3}](img/BP3.pdf)

 # Applications